 I’m a writer based in London.
 I worked as a radio producer for the BBC for 17 years, making programmes including Front Row, The Film Programme, Open Book and Night Waves – and spent my last five years at Radio 4 as producer of Melvyn Bragg’s In Our Time.
 In early 2015 I left the BBC to write full-time.
 My journalism has appeared in publications including The Lancet, The Times, the Financial Times and The Cricketer.

-I am currently working on a popular history of heart surgery, The Matter of the Heart, which will be published by Bodley Head in 2017.
+I began writing this blog while writing my first book The Matter of the Heart, a popular history of heart surgery, which was published by Bodley Head in June 2017.
 The book traces the evolution of the discipline from its origins in the late nineteenth century to the present day, and looks at some of the most exciting recent developments in the field.
 In November 2015 I received an RSL Jerwood Award, presented by the Royal Society of Literature and the Jerwood Foundation to a writer engaged on their first major commissioned work of non-fiction.

 Copyright: All effort has been taken to ensure that any text or images reproduced on this site are out of copyright or properly attributed.
 If you believe that I have unwittingly infringed copyright anywhere please contact me and I will promptly remove the offending item.